openair-collective/openair-cyan/README.md

 The educational experience might be the biggest way that Cyan units will combat climate change.
 One can quickly see what CO2 emissions look like in trapped form, how much it weighs, and how long it takes to capture it.
 DACC starts to become a conversation point among friends and family.
 People start wanting to run Cyans to erase the emissions from their light bulbs, for example.
 And if they can neutralize those emissions, what’s next?
 Household emissions?
 Should I buy a bigger DACC unit to cover my home’s emissions?
 And so on.

-# The Documentation, Wiki, and Project Updates
+# The Documentation, Q&A, Wiki, and Project Updates

 The <a href="https://github.com/openair-collective/openair-cyan/blob/main/Cyan_Assembly_Instructions.pdf">Cyan Assembly Instructions</a> will get you started with an overview of how it works, a parts list, and instructions for putting it together.
 All this information is also found on our <a href="https://github.com/openair-collective/openair-cyan/wiki">Wiki</a>.

+We now have a <a href="https://github.com/openair-collective/openair-cyan/blob/main/Cyan_Q_and_A.md">Cyan Q&A</a> that goes over some common general and technical questions.

 The <a href="https://github.com/openair-collective/openair-cyan/blob/main/Cyan%20-%20Supporting%20System%20Calculations.xlsx">Supporting System Calculations</a> describe the logic that went into designing the system, from a LCA/TEA perspective.